Voltio (album)

-Voltage DC is the eponymous second studio album by Puerto Rican reggaeton performer Voltio, released on December 27, 2005, by Sony BMG and White Lion.
+Voltio is the second studio album by Puerto Rican reggaeton performer Voltio, released on December 27, 2005, by Sony BMG and White Lion.

 Release and success

-Released roughly a year after his first solo album Voltage AC, Voltio charted and sold well, partly due to the successful single "Chulin Culin Chunfly", a collaboration with famous reggaeton performer Residente of Calle 13.
-It sold 4,020 copies in its first week, debuting at number twenty on the Billboard Latin Albums chart.
+Released roughly a year after his debut solo album Voltage AC, Voltio charted and sold well, partly due to the success of the single "Chulin Culin Chunfly", a collaboration with reggaeton performer Residente of Calle 13.
+It sold 4,020 copies in its first week, debuting at number twenty on the Billboard Top Latin Albums chart.